 As I have noted previously, it’s now over ten years since some commentators started talking about the imminent demise of compliance-led services.
 It was nonsense in 2009 and it’s nonsense now.

 None of the hundreds of accountants I have worked with or spoken with in recent months are losing more than the odd client or two.
 None of them anticipate that many of their CURRENT clients will want any less help in the future than they do at the moment.
 As a result these accountants are continuing to promote their compliance services and anticipate doing so for many years in the future.

 How about you?
-How modern are you?
+How modern are you and your practice?